Career pathways in direct care

 Complete required coursework and practice

 Each level combines structured learning with on-the-job application.
-Training modules focus on real scenarios from aging, disability, and behavioral health services.
+Caregivers can complete coursework or upload eligible certificates aligned to aging, disability, and behavioral health services.

 3. Step 3